-- 2.4.1 A distributor shall document its Conditions of Service that describe the operating practices and connection policies of the distributor.
-All distributors shall have a Conditions of Service. - 2.4.2 A distributor shall file a copy of its Conditions of Service with the Board, make its Conditions of Service publicly available and provide a copy to any person requesting it.
-A distributor shall provide one copy per revision for each person that requests it. - 2.4.3 A distributor's existing Conditions of Service will be deemed to meet the standards set out in this Code for a period of one year following the coming into force of this Code, after which point the distributor must comply. - 2.4.4 A distributor shall provide the Board with a copy of the distributor's Conditions of Service in conjunction with the distributor's annual rates filing. - 2.4.5 A distributor's Conditions of Service may be subject to review as part of the distributor's performance based rates plan. - 2.4.6 A distributor's Conditions of Service shall include, at a minimum, a description of the following: - C The types of connection service performed by the distributor for each customer class, and the conditions under which these connections will be performed (connection policy). - C The distributor's basic connection service that is recovered through its revenue requirements and does not require a variable connection charge. - C The distributor's capital contribution policy by customer class for an offer to connect, including procedures for collection of capital contributions. - C The demarcation point at which the distributor's operational responsibilities for distribution equipment end at the customer.
+- (e) A distributor's Conditions of Service may be subject to review as part of the distributor's performance based rates plan. - (f) A distributor's Conditions of Service shall include, at a minimum, a description of the following: - The types of connection service performed by the distributor for each customer class, and the conditions under which these connections will be performed (connection policy). - C The distributor's basic connection service that is recovered through its revenue requirements and does not require a variable connection charge. - C The distributor's capital contribution policy by customer class for an offer to connect, including procedures for collection of capital contributions. - C The demarcation point at which the distributor's operational responsibilities for distribution equipment end at the customer. - C The demarcation point at which the distributor's ownership of distribution equipment ends at the customer. - C The billing cycle period and payment requirements by customer class. - C Design requirements for connection to the distribution system. - C Voltages at which the distributor provides electricity and corresponding load thresholds. - C Type of meters provided by the distributor. - C Meters required by customer class. - Quality of Service standards to which the distribution system is designed and operated. - Conditions under which supply may be unreliable or intermittent. - Conditions under which service may be interrupted. - Conditions under which the distributor may disconnect a consumer. - C Policies for planned interruptions.

-- C The demarcation point at which the distributor's ownership of distribution equipment ends at the customer. - C The billing cycle period and payment requirements by customer class. - C Design requirements for connection to the distribution system. - C Voltages at which the distributor provides electricity and corresponding load thresholds. - C Type of meters provided by the distributor. - C Meters required by customer class. - C Quality of Service standards to which the distribution system is designed and operated. - C Conditions under which supply may be unreliable or intermittent. - C Conditions under which supply may be interrupted. - C Conditions under which the distributor may disconnect a consumer. - C Policies for planned interruptions. - C The business process the distributor uses to disconnect and reconnect consumers, including means of notification and timing. - C The distributor's rights and obligations with respect to a consumer or embedded generator. - C Rights and obligations a consumer or embedded generator has with respect to the distributor. - C The distributor's liability limitations in accordance with this Code. - C The distributor's dispute resolution procedure. - C Terms and conditions under which the distributor provides other services in its capacity as a distributor.
+- C The business process the distributor uses to disconnect and reconnect consumers, including means of notification and timing. - C The distributor's rights and obligations with respect to a customer. - Rights and obligations a consumer or embedded generator has with respect to the distributor. - C The distributor's liability limitations in accordance with this Code. - C The distributor's dispute resolution procedure. - C Terms and conditions under which the distributor provides other services in its capacity as a distributor.